KxSystems/docs/docs/ml/nlp/userguide/clustering.md

 ## Markox Cluster algorithm

-MCL clustering, which takes document similarity as its only parameter other than the documents.
-This algorithm first generates an undirected graph of documents by classifying document pairs as related or unrelated, depending on whether their similarity exceeds a given threshold.
+The MCL clustering algorithm first generates an undirected graph of documents by classifying document pairs as related or unrelated, depending on whether their similarity exceeds a given threshold.
 If they are related, an edge will be created between these documents.
 It then runs a graph-clustering algorithm on the dataset.

 #### `.nlp.cluster.MCL`